mattbnz/web-matt/content/w/2023-goals.md

 * software - excites me because it is still [eating the world](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and has significant potential to do good.
 * systems - to reminds me that as well as being a complex system in its own right, software also exists as part of the complex system that is our modern world.
 * contribute - follows from being part of a system.
 Software alone doesn't solve problems, and misapplied can easily make things worse.
 To contribute software needs to be designed intentionally and evaluated with an awareness of risks it could pose.
-* direct and meaningful impact - means I'm not looking for broad outcomes like improving productivity or communication, which apply generally across many problems.
+* direct and meaningful impact - I'm not looking for broad outcomes like improving productivity or communication, which apply generally across many problems.
 I want to see software applied to solve specific blockers whose removal makes unlocks significant progress towards solving a problem.
 * real - as opposed to straightforward problems.
 The types of issue where the acknowledgement of it as a "real problem" often ends the sentence as it feels too big to tackle.
 Climate change and pandemic risk are examples of real problems.
 Decentralizing finance or selling more widgets are not.
 * in our world - is mostly filler to round out the sentence nicely, but I do think we should probably sort out the mess we're making on our own planet before trying to colonize anywhere else.

 ### Mission

-**To lead the development and operation of software systems that deliver new opportunities for individuals, businesses and communities to participate in solving the real problems in their community.**
+**To lead the development and operation of software systems that deliver new opportunities for individuals, businesses and communities to solve the real problems in their community.**

 Again breaking down the intent a little bit:

-* lead - having meaningful impact on real problems is a big job I won't succeed at as a one man band.
+* lead - having meaningful impact on real problems is a big job.
+I won't succeed as a one man band.
 It will require building and growing a larger team.
-* development and operation - hints that the software systems we need don't always yet exist and must be created, but also that even post development the ongoing operation and integration of those software systems into their broader social and human systems of our world is a much more important and ongoing need.
+* development and operation - development is fun and necessary, but I also wanted to highlight that the ongoing operation and integration of those software systems into the broader social and human systems of our world is an equally important and ongoing need.
 * new opportunities - are important to drive and motivate investment in the adoption of technology.
 Building or operating a system that maintains the status quo is not motivating for me.
-* individuals, businesses and communities - essentially everyone, but highlighting that focus on specific groups who will at different times assume roles as customers, users or stakeholders of a system and who will each have diverse needs is key to ensuring the system achieves the desired contribution and impact.
+* individuals, businesses and communities - aka everyone!
+But each of these groups (as examples, not specific) will have diverse roles, needs and interactions with the software which must be considered to ensure the system achieves the desired contribution and impact.
-* participate - real problems often inspire or result in lack of action due to the scale of the challenge.
-Software systems scale easily, offering the potential to enable participation as a small part of a larger whole.
 * their community - refines the ambition from the vision to an achievable scope of action within which to execute the mission.
 We won't solve our problems by targeting one big global fix, but if we each participate in solving the problems in our community, collectively it will make a difference.

 ### Strategy

-**Build a sustainable business that provides a home and infrastructure to support the development, validation and growth of software systems fulfilling the mission and vision above.**
+**Build a sustainable business that provides a home and infrastructure to support a continuous cycle of development, validation and growth of software systems fulfilling the mission and vision above.**
 * Accumulate meaningful impact via a portfolio of systems rather than one big bet.
 * Focus on opportunities that promote the decarbonisation of our economy (the most pressing problem our society faces), but not at the expense of ignoring compelling opportunities to contribute impact to other real problems also.
 * Favour the marathon over the sprint - while being first can be fun and convey benefits, it's often the fast-followers who learn from the intial mistakes and deliver lasting change and broader impact.